robotics-upo/siar_packages/localization_siar/README.md

 This metapackage contains most of the development for localization of the SIAR platform inside a sewer network.

-This localization system is presented in the paper "RGBD-based Robot Localization in Sewer Networks" of D. Alejo, F. Caballero and L. Merino that has been submitted to 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems.
+This localization system is presented in the paper "RGBD-based Robot Localization in Sewer Networks" of D. Alejo, F. Caballero and L. Merino that has been accepted for publication in the 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2017).

 The video attachment to the paper in HD can be found at: